DIAS: A Dataset and Benchmark for Intracranial Artery Segmentation in DSA sequences: Related work

 Fully annotating vessel datasets is both time-consuming and costly.
 Consequently, annotation-efficient segmentation methods based on weakly-supervised and semi-supervised have attracted significant attention from researchers.
-Weakly-supervised segmentation (WSS) trains models with sparse annotations instead of full ones.
+Weakly-Supervised Segmentation (WSS) trains models with sparse or noisy annotations, instead of exact and complete annotations.
 The common methods involves online labeling~\cite{chen2021seminar} via consistency checks with the mean teacher or using pseudo-labels supervision~\cite{luo2022scribble} derived from model predictions.
-Semi-supervised segmentation (SSS) aims to explore tremendous unlabeled data with supervision from limited labeled data.
+Furthermore, investigating the method for weakly-supervised annotation of vessels in DSA is a research direction deserving of exploration. \cite{weakly} propose a novel learning framework, which utilizes an active contour model for weak supervision and low-cost human-in-the-loop strategies to improve weak label quality.
+Semi-Supervised Segmentation (SSS) aims to explore tremendous unlabeled data with supervision from limited labeled data.
 Recently, self-training methods~\cite{st++,flare22} have dominated this field.
 Furthermore, methods employing consistency regularization strategies~\cite{st++,cps,ouali2020semi} improve the generalization ability by encouraging high similarity in predictions from two perturbed networks for the same input image.
-To our knowledge, there is no existing literature on semi-supervised or weakly-supervised vessel segmentation in DSA sequences.
-Building upon our created dataset, we have conducted in-depth research and proposed innovative methods in three distinct areas: network models, WSS, and SSS.
-These approaches are specifically tailored to leverage the unique features of the dataset, addressing each segmentation paradigm comprehensively.